linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 This setup ensures secure **email verification** before granting **SSH access**, using a **remote MySQL server** to store and validate verification links.
 The system uses **ssmtp** for email sending, **PHP** for link verification, and restricts SSH access until the user verifies their email.

 🫥🫥🫥😜🫥😜🫥😜🫥😜🫥😜🫥🫥😜🫥😜🫥😜😜🫥😜🫥😜🫥😜🫥😜🫥😜🫥😜🫥😜🫥😜🫥🫥😜🫥😜🫥😜🫥😜🫥😜🫥😜🫥🫥🫥🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂😋😂😋🫥😂🫥😂🫥😂🫥😂🫥😂🫥😂🫥🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥😯🫥🫥😯🫥😯🫥😯🫥😯.

-Certainly!
-Below is a revised version of the entire code with improved error handling, particularly in the PHP script.
-This will ensure that any issues with database interactions, missing parameters, or verification processes are logged and appropriately handled.
+To implement the solution with all necessary permissions for the root user, including granting root access to MySQL for remote connections, and to ensure robust error handling, here is the full code and configuration setup:

 ### 1. **MySQL Database Setup (with Root Access)**

 #### 1.1. **Create MySQL Database and Table**

-Log into MySQL as the root user and set up the database and table:
+Log into MySQL as the root user and create the database and table:

 ```bash
 sudo mysql -u root -p